 Essentials Plan

-It’s designed for those who have tested the tool, outgrown the basics of email marketing, and are ready for real action.
-With a starting price of $13/month, it balances affordability with useful features, making it a popular choice for small businesses.
+It’s designed for those who have tested the tool, outgrown the free plan, and are ready for real campaigns.
+It’s a great starting point for small business owners who want to send regular email campaigns to a small list.

 Features of the Essentials Plan

-• Higher contact limits.
-Start with 500 and go up to 50,000 contacts on this paid plan;
+- Higher contact limits.
+Start with 500 and go up to 50,000 contacts on this plan;

-• Increased monthly send limit.
-Up to 10x of your contacts for catering to a larger audience;
+- Increased monthly send limit.
+Up to 10x of your contacts for sending regular campaigns;

 Standard Plan

-Mailchimp’s standard plan starts at $20 monthly and offers many useful features for small to medium-sized businesses.
-You can use the plan for up to 100,000 email contacts (for approx $460-800 per month, depending on promotional offers) and significantly higher sending limits than the essential plan.
+Mailchimp’s standard plan offers several features that are useful for day-to-day email marketing.
+It starts at $20/month for up to 500 contacts but you can use the plan for up to 100,000 email contacts (for approx $800/month) with higher sending limits than the essential plan.

 This plan is designed for businesses that are not just growing but are ready to leverage more sophisticated marketing strategies.